olegkleiman/Odette/README.md

 # Odette
-This project demonstrates object detection capabilities of SSD for constrained environments.
+This project demonstrates object detection capabilities of SSD/YOLOv3 for constrained environments.
 On most checked devices, it is excepted to play about 30 fps.

 ## How to build
 OpenCV is the only dependency for this project.
 I built it with ver 3.4.3 but I believe the newest versions are good also.